JadBghiel/ls/README.txt

 - implement the -l use a long display format
 - in the a_flag.c eventually have the 50 be remplaced by somethign else like the actual number en entries
 - some other place needs the thing above i dont remember where, ENTRIES_COUNT
+- stop when there is an unkonw flags
+- everthing else that is not after the - is a fodler specifed,
+- basic test are ./my_ls /include SO MAKE sure it works
+-

 TO TEST: